coder/docs/admin/workspace-management/cvms.md

 ## Images hosted in private registries

-Please note that _non-cached_ CVM workspaces cannot be created using images hosted in a private registry unless you permit unauthenticated access to the images.
+Please note that in order to use CVM workspaces with private images, a [registry](../registries/index.md#adding-a-registry) *must* be created with authentication credentials.
+Private images that can be pulled directly by the node will not work with CVMs.

+This restriction is removed when [cached CVMs](#enabling-cached-cvms) are enabled.

 ## Image configuration